This image is a radio map of Jupiter.

 Click on image for full size

-Radio signals are a signature of activity within the magnetosphere.
-There are many kinds of radio waves in the Saturn environment; Saturn Kilometric Radiation (SKR), and Saturn Electrostatic Discharges (SED).
+Radio signals are a sign of activity within the magnetosphere.
+There are two kinds of waves in the Saturn environment; Saturn Kilometric Radiation (SKR), and Saturn Electrostatic Discharges (SED).

 You might also be interested in: